scoobybejesus/cryptools/README.md

 * Two methods each of LIFO or FIFO (compatible w/ the concept of "specific identification")

-* Ability to perform like-kind exchange treatment
+* Ability to perform like-kind exchange treatment through a particular date

 * Compatible with any (single) home currency